buildbot/buildbot/master/docs/manual/configuration/workers.rst

 This is what LocalWorker is for.
 Instead of configuring a ``worker.Worker``, you have to configure a ``worker.LocalWorker``.
 As the worker is running on the same process, password is not necessary.
-You can run as many local workers as long as your machine CPU and memory is allowing.
+You can run as many local workers as your machine's CPU and memory allows.

 A configuration for two workers would look like: